kelvintavarez10029/css-position-it-right-solved/README.md

   - [ x] Right ear
   - [ ] **!!!Optional** Add any other part you want.
 - [ ] Shapes must follow the guidelines:
-  - [ ] Each shape must be unique.
+  - [ x] Each shape must be unique.
 It is permissible to use the same shape for two paired face elements, but they must have different orientations or directions.
   - [ ] Use the following types of shapes:
-    - [ ] At least one square shape
+    - [x ] At least one square shape
-    - [ ] At least one circle shape
+    - [ x] At least one circle shape
-    - [ ] At least one rectangle shape
+    - [ x] At least one rectangle shape
-    - [ ] At least one oval shape
+    - [x ] At least one oval shape
     - [ ] Any other shapes of your choice.
 You can add additional containers to create a combined shape and additional classes inside the current face part.
   - [ ] At least one shape should have a solid background color chosen from the available [HTML colors](https://www.w3schools.com/html/html_colors.asp).
   - [ ] At least one shape should have a gradient background color chosen from the available [UI gradients](https://uigradients.com/).